|Bid||35.00 x 2200|

-Omega Healthcare Investors (OHI) delivered earnings and revenue surprises of 1.33% and 1.46%, respectively, for the quarter ended June 2018.
+Omega Healthcare Investors (OHI) delivered FFO and revenue surprises of -3.95% and -1.58%, respectively, for the quarter ended December 2018.
 Do the numbers hold clues to what lies ahead for the stock?

 HUNT VALLEY, Md.
-(AP) _ Omega Healthcare Investors Inc. (OHI) on Friday reported a key measure of profitability in its second quarter.
-The results exceeded Wall Street expectations.
-The Hunt Valley, Maryland-based real estate investment trust said it had funds from operations of $159.1 million, or 76 cents per share, in the period.
+(AP) _ Omega Healthcare Investors Inc. (OHI) on Monday reported a key measure of profitability in its fourth quarter.
+The results fell short of Wall Street expectations.
+The real estate investment trust, based in Hunt Valley, Maryland, said it had funds from operations of $155 million, or 73 cents per share, in the period.

 January was a good month for healthcare REITs, pushing these names and others up sharply.
 But was something special going on?

 Omega Healthcare (OHI) is likely to experience marginal growth in revenues in fourth-quarter 2018.
 Its strategic asset-repositioning efforts and capital-deployment measures also augur well.